LinkGeoML/LGM-Interlinking/README.rst

       - `./scripts/basic_test_100kglobal_parameter_based.sh`: collect the effectiveness values for the **basic** setup on the global dataset with hyper parameters obtained on the **100k global train** dataset;
       - `./scripts/lgm_test_100kglobal_parameter_based.sh`: collect the effectiveness values for the **LGM** setup on the global dataset with hyper parameters obtained on the **100k global train** dataset.

-The source code was tested using Python 2.7 and Scikit-Learn 0.20.3 on a Linux server.
+The source code was tested using Python 2.7, 3.5 and 3.6 and Scikit-Learn 0.20.3 on a Linux server.

 Setup procedure
 ---------------

 Download the latest version from the `GitHub repository <https://github.com/LinkGeoML/LGM-Interlinking.git>`_, change to the main directory and run:

 .. code:: bash